CUBRID/cubrid-manual/en/admin/admin_utils.rst

     delete from [dba.tbl] where [a] = 10 limit 1;

 In the above example, when the flashback is executed, it displays information about transactions performed within the specified time period.
 If users do not specify a period, the transaction history up to 10 minutes before the current time is displayed.
 When the user selects a transaction ID, SQL statements are provided to execute the flashback on DML executed within the selected transaction.
+The user must enter the transaction ID within 300 seconds which can be adjusted using the system parameter **flashback_timeout** .

 Each column's meaning in the **Flashback Summary** is as following.